 Taking advice will ensure you follow the correct route and file the appropriate petitions.

-NNU Immigration are London-based US immigration attorneys, working with individuals from across the globe to make the move and join their loved one in the US.
+NNU Immigration are London-based US immigration attorneys, working with individuals from across the globe to make the move and join their loved ones in the US.

-Contact us for advice with your spouse visa application.
+Contact us for advice with your US marriage visa application.